 This is a common phenomenon in places experiencing overtourism.
 Locals slowly get pushed out from their cities as they can’t afford to live there anymore, or simply that they can’t stand the constant flow of disrespectful tourists.

 To avoid contributing to overtourism you can try to put your holidays to the low or shoulder season, or you could visit alternative destinations.
 I totally understand that some bucket list destinations just have to be visited.
 But you can do your part by researching your accommodation, so you don’t contribute to pressure the locals.
 AirBnB can be negative in some places, like Barcelona and Amsterdam, as the locals are losing their homes to AirBnB rentals.
-In these cases, it’s better to book at a hotel.
+In these cases, it’s better to book at a hotel or a hostel.

 Avoid staying at overwater villas

 Maldives is a tropical paradise and a dream destination for many people around the world.
 All the pictures of the stunning island country which are circulated on the internet show turquoise water, white sand beaches and luxurious overwater resort rooms to make the place look as dreamy as it could be.